-Analysis: How Quinton Dunbar’s arrival will impact Marquise Blair’s role and future with the Seahawks
+Analysis: How Quinton Dunbar’s arrival could impact Marquise Blair’s role and future with the Seahawks

 Dunbar was acquired by the Seahawks from Washington in March to much fanfare, Seattle giving up just a fifth-round pick to get a player who was having a Pro Bowl-worthy 2019 campaign at cornerback before a hamstring injury ended his season after 11 games.

 Then came the craziest story of the team’s offseason.
 Dunbar was arrested in May and charged with four counts of armed robbery the night before he had spoken to media via Zoom.
 The charges were dropped on Aug.
-7, and Dunbar was taken off the Commissioner’s Exempt list shortly after, clearing the way for him to finally come to Seattle.
+7, and Dunbar was taken off the commissioner’s exempt list shortly after, clearing the way for him to finally come to Seattle.

 Now that Dunbar has arrived, the Seahawks can finally start piecing together a secondary that has the potential be vastly improved from last season, when Seattle allowed 4,223 passing yards, the most in team history.